 Korea Foreigner Income Tax Special Tax Treatment §18-2 · Apr 2026

-Korea lets foreign workers pick a 19% flat tax (plus 1.9% local = 20.9% total) for the first 20 years instead of the standard 6-45% progressive scheme.
-This calculator picks whichever is cheaper for your salary.
+Korea lets foreign workers choose a 19% flat tax instead of the 6-45% progressive scheme.
+We pick whichever is cheaper for you.

 Gross salary minus standard 4대보험 contributions if your employer reports the after-insurance figure.